swapsCAPS/pontjes/README.md

 Also, be careful ; )

 ## TODO
+- [ ] Stop using debian image, unnecessary
 - [x] Compare joins vs pre imported data performance
 - [x] Use joins in combination with indexes
 - [x] Add manifest